 Experience: Bethlehem is an obvious choice as the geographic centrepiece of the Christmas story.
 For traditional Christmas experiences including specialty markets try Prague, Czech Republic; Nuremberg, Germany; Strasbourg, France or Salzburg, Austria.
 You can even visit Santa Claus’ “house” in Lapland, Finland.
 Less traditional options range from San Miguel de Allende, Mexico; to New York City, USA.

 Greetings: “Merry Christmas,” “Happy Christmas,” or “season’s greetings.”

 Kwanzaa or Kwanza is a seven-day celebration of African culture and heritage by African-Americans and other African diaspora around the world from December 26-January 1.
 The holiday was created in 1966, at a time of deep socio-political unrest in the US, by California State University professor, Maulana Karenga.
 It was intended to celebrate heritage, promote unity and preserve African culture.
 The name Kwanzaa comes from the Swahili phrase meaning first fruits.
 Swahili was chosen because it is not linked to a particular geographic area or tribe.

 Kwanzaa traditions were derived from several African harvest festivals.
 There are seven principles (or Nguzo Saba): unity, self-determination, collective responsibility, cooperative economics, purpose, creativity and faith.
-Each principle is represented on a seven-branch candelabra called a kinara which are lit one per day of the festival.
+Each principle is represented on a seven-branch candelabra called a kinara which is lit one per day of the festival.
 On December 31, a feast is shared by participants with several ceremonial components.
 Gifts are exchanged though this is not a focus and presents are generally homemade and/or share elements of African heritage.